Snowmobiling

 • Base: 0-0 inches

-Calumet County has 152 miles of State funded snowmobile trails and 105 miles of Club funded trails.
-Four area Clubs maintain these trails throughout the County.
-Private land owners provide the majority of the land used for the public trail system.
-Please show appreciation to our landowners by staying on marked trails.
+Calumet County has 152 miles of state-funded snowmobile trails and 105 miles of club-funded trails.
+Four local clubs maintain these trails across the county.
+Private landowners provide most of the land used for the public trail system.
+Please show appreciation to our landowners by staying on designated trails.

 Clark County